 Does that mean we’re one step closer to sharing jokes with a humanoid robot?
-The Japanese team thinks, in this regard, that laughter could be used to design robots with a particular character..
-Sure, Doctor Koji Inoue guesses it will be decades before we can chat with a robot like we do with a friend.
+The Japanese team thinks, in this regard, that laughter could be used to design robots with a particular character.
+Sure, Doctor Koji Inoue guesses it will be decades before we can chat with a robot as we do with a friend.
 Others simply prefer to think that an AI will never understand humans.
 We conclude this article by asking you the following question: what would be your reaction to a robot that laughs instinctively in a conversation?

 - Revolutionizing Aircraft Ship Landings in Adverse Sea Conditions